SharkofMirkwood/x402-agent-gateway/README.md

 ## Future Enhancements

-- Distributed nonce store for horizontal scaling
+- Test and officially support other LLMs than OpenAI
+- Expand to other networks (Base?)
 - Enhanced telemetry and monitoring
-- Full MCP server compliance
+- Add direct MCP server support
-- Additional SPL token support beyond USDC
+- Simplify SPL token support (without having to provide mint address)

 ## License